 Every attorney learns from their mistakes, and that is what makes experience so valuable in the legal field.
 Mistakes will happen, and an experienced attorney is better-equipped to either handle those errors when they occur, or know to avoid them in the first place.
 When you go through paperwork with your attorney and they are extra careful to make sure certain areas are signed or filled out, then that is experience at work for you.

 Understanding the System

 One of the fastest ways clients get themselves to panic is when they read about the mechanics of their case on the Internet.
 While articles online can be great guides to understanding what could happen in your case, they are not definitive answers.
 An experienced attorney understands the laws in your local area and has also tried many cases in the local courts.
-Your case could wind up being much different than what you have read about because your experienced attorney knows and understands how to use the local legal system.
+Your case could be much different than what you have read about because your experienced attorney knows and understands how to use the local legal system.